r3bl-org/r3bl-open-core/tui/README.md

 lolcat.next_color();
 ```

-This [crate::lolcat::Lolcat] that is returned by `build()` is safe to re-use.
+This [crate::Lolcat] that is returned by `build()` is safe to re-use.
 - The colors it cycles through are "stable" meaning that once constructed via the
-  [builder](crate::lolcat::LolcatBuilder) (which sets the speed, seed, and delta
+  [builder](crate::LolcatBuilder) (which sets the speed, seed, and delta that
-  that determine where the color wheel starts when it is used).
-For eg, when used in a dialog
+  determine where the color wheel starts when it is used).
+For eg, when used in a
-  box component that re-uses the instance, repeated calls to the `render()` function of this
+  dialog box component that re-uses the instance, repeated calls to the `render()`
-  component will produce the same generated colors over and over again.
+  function of this component will produce the same generated colors over and over
+  again.
-- If you want to change where the color wheel "begins", you have to change the speed, seed, and
+- If you want to change where the color wheel "begins", you have to change the speed,
-  delta of this [crate::lolcat::Lolcat] instance.
+  seed, and delta of this [crate::Lolcat] instance.

 ## Issues and PRs

-Please report any issues to the [issue tracker](https://github.com/r3bl-org/r3bl-rs-utils/issues).
+Please report any issues to the [issue
-And if you have any feature requests, feel free to add them there too 👍.
+tracker](https://github.com/r3bl-org/r3bl-rs-utils/issues).
+And if you have any
+feature requests, feel free to add them there too 👍.

 License: Apache-2.0